 Your health and safety while on your trip is of the utmost importance to us.
 We operate in many countries around the world, all of which have differing standards and local regulations that may not always meet the high standards we’re used to in North America.

-We’ll always endeavour to provide as much information as possible about local conditions.
+We’ll always endeavor to provide as much information as possible about local conditions.
 However, we do recommend that you carry out some background research about the destinations you’re going to and any inherent risks involved in visiting these countries or in undertaking particular activities.
 The information below is designed to help ensure that you have a safe and enjoyable trip.

 Government travel advice

 We strongly recommend that you read the government travel advice for the countries you’re visiting.
 Not only does this give useful background about where you’re going, but it also provides practical information about entry requirements, health, security, terrorism risk, and local laws and customs.

 Some countries do unfortunately have issues with crime and security, and foreign visitors may be viewed as an easy target.
 Most street crime is opportunistic, so you should take care with valuables when walking around.

 Take care not to flaunt items such as cameras and phones, and keep bags close to you and securely fastened at all times.
 Be aware of distraction techniques such as someone spilling drinks or ice-cream on you then offering to clean it up.

 We recommend that jewelry and expensive watches are left at home.
 Consider buying a cheap watch to use instead when you travel.
 Make use of the hotel safe for passports and money, but always keep a photocopy or digital photograph of your passport in a separate place.

 Always listen to the advice of your guides and to the hotel staff.
 This is particularly important if you have free time and will be exploring on your own or going out at night.
 Local advice is always the best source of information for knowing which areas are safe to visit, the best way of getting there and which taxis or other transport options to use.